-Antimicrobial stewardship includes the range of activities that promote optimal antimicrobial prescribing.
+Antimicrobial stewardship includes the range of activities that promote, and support, optimal antimicrobial prescribing.
 The aim of the Commission’s work on antimicrobial stewardship is to improve the safe and appropriate use of antimicrobials, reduce patient harm and prevent and contain antimicrobial resistance in Australia.

 Inappropriate and overuse of antimicrobials contributes to the emergence and increase in resistant bacteria and causes patient harm.
 Patients with antimicrobial-resistant infections are more likely to experience ineffective treatment, recurrent infection, delayed recovery, or even death.